jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 7. **x2 Pair of 12mm Metal Snap-Fastener (not shown, these generally come with the snap-fastener kit mentioned above)**
 8. **Sheet of paper (not shown)**

-Note: If you are only interested in sleep monitoring, the Vibration Motor Board is not needed.
+Note: The Vibration Motor Board is only required if you plan to use sleep modulation features.
+For sleep monitoring only, this component can be omitted.

 &nbsp;
 # The Cost